Home » Posts tagged 'World Bank' (Page 3)

 The Big-Oil Bailouts Begin

+The Big-Oil Bailouts Begin The hundred-billion-dollar question.
 Despite a bounce this week, low oil prices continue to sow fear, uncertainty, and mayhem across the emerging market complex.
-On Wednesday, it was leaked that the IMF and World Bank would dispatch a team to oil and gas-dependent Azerbaijan to negotiatea possible $4 billion emergency loan package in what threatens to become the first of a series of global bailouts stemming from the tumbling oil price.
+On Wednesday, it was leaked that the IMF and World Bank would dispatch a team to oil and gas-dependent Azerbaijan to negotiatea possible $4 billion emergency loan package in […]

 The IMF Changes its Rules to Isolate China and Russia

-The nightmare scenario of U.S. geopolitical strategists seems to be coming true: foreign economic independence from U.S. control.
-Instead of privatizing and neoliberalizing the world under U.S.-centered financial planning and ownership, the Russian and Chinese governments are investing in neighboring economies on terms that cement Eurasian economic integration on the basis of Russian oil and tax exports and Chinese financing.
-The Asian Infrastructure Investment Bank (AIIB) threatens to replace the IMF and World Bank programs that favor U.S. suppliers, banks and bondholders (with the United States holding unique veto power).
+The IMF Changes its Rules to Isolate China and Russia The nightmare scenario of U.S. geopolitical strategists seems to be coming true: foreign economic independence from U.S. control.
+Instead of privatizing and neoliberalizing the world under U.S.-centered financial planning and ownership, the Russian and Chinese governments are investing in neighboring economies on terms that cement […]

 The Right Price for Preserving Our Climate

-WASHINGTON, DC – When world leaders convene in Paris this week for the United Nations Climate Change Conference, their task will be to reach a global agreement on curbing greenhouse-gas emissions.
-A successful outcome, demonstrating that countries can work together for the good of the planet, would send a powerful message of hope to the world – and to the people of Paris, who remain unbowed after the recent terrorist attacks.
+The Right Price for Preserving Our Climate WASHINGTON, DC – When world leaders convene in Paris this week for the United Nations Climate Change Conference, their task will be to reach a global agreement on curbing greenhouse-gas emissions.
+A successful outcome, demonstrating that countries can work together for the good of the planet, would send […]

 “There Are No More Dollars In The Central Bank”: Argentina’s New President Confronts Liquidity Crisis